An Empirical Study of Realized GNN Expressiveness: Experiment Settings

 \section{Experiment Settings}

+All experiments were performed on a machine equipped with an Intel Core i9-10980XE CPU, an NVIDIA RTX4090 graphics card, and 256GB of RAM.

-\textbf{RPC settings.} For non-GNN methods, since the output results are uniquely determined, this part of the experiment does not require using RPC.
-Noting that most non-GNN baselines require running graph isomorphism testing software on subgraphs, they mainly serve as some theoretical references.
-For GNNs, we utilize RPC with $q=32, d=16$ to evaluate performance.
-With confidence level $\alpha=0.95$ (a typical setting in statistics), the threshold should be set to $\frac{(q-1)d}{(q-d)}F_{d, q-d}(\alpha) = 31F_{16,16}(0.95) = 72.34$.
-However, in practice, we find that the threshold can be looser.
-With $\textit{Threshold}=10$ or $20$, models can pass Reliability check for all graphs.
-We repeat all the evaluation methods for $10$ times with seeds in $\{100,200,\dots,1000\}$, and consider the final results reliable only if the model passes Reliability check for all graphs with any seed.
-The reported results are selected as the best results, instead of average, since we are exploring the upper bound expressiveness.
+\textbf{RPC settings.} For non-GNN methods, the output results are uniquely determined, and as such, this part of the experiment does not require RPC.
+It is worth noting that most non-GNN baselines involve running graph isomorphism testing software on subgraphs, and they mainly serve as theoretical references in our evaluation.